fsiler/ksd/readme.md

 ## Dead Ends
 - Larasset is a neat idea but requires more tooling than I had time to deal with in the short run.
 I think component-installer is ultimately better for this application.
 - Composer itself is no good for directly managing assets; however, indirectly using `bower` through the `fxp/composer-asset-plugin` package seems to manage frontend plugins reasonably well.
+- [Datatables Editor](https://editor.datatables.net/) could be very compelling- in fact, it could negate most of the work done on the project.
+However, it's not free and the licensing agreement has a choice of laws of Scotland.
+So I'm using datatables only for search and hand-rolled the table edit functions.

 ## Below this is boilerplate from Laravel's `readme.md`
 ### Laravel PHP Framework